- Home - Blue Palmetto Home Inspection of Summerville and Charleston

 All About Air Handler Condensate Lines

-Here is a short synopsis of the condensate drainage issue and how condensation from the AC is handled.
+Here is a short synopsis of the condensate drainage issue and how condensation from the air handler is handled.

 As air flows over the AC coils condensation develops and drips into a primary condensate pan.
 The primary pan is inside the unit under the AC coils.
 This pan has a drain which typically exits to the exterior of the home.
 The primary pan is not required to be trapped by any of the codes to date.
 However;some manufacturers require a trap for their designs and if they do it should be done.
 The condensate line has to exit to an approved place (this is usually outside the home).
 It cannot or should not terminate directly into the sanitary sewer system because sewer gases could enter the home.
 It cannot terminate under the home in the crawl space.
 The primary drain should be insulated.

 Click the image to enlarge.
 In this picture we see the preferred method with all three lines piped separately outside the home.
 We recommend this method based on the problems we see.
 You won't always see three lines because some units are not designed for it and other methods are allowed.
 Notice that normally water should only be coming out of the primary line.
 The other lines are there in case the primary line clogs up.
 If water is coming out of the other lines then you have a problem.